openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 > **NOTE**:
 > In the steps below:
-> - If you you want to use the Model Optimizer from another installed versions of Intel® Distribution of OpenVINO™ toolkit installed, replace `openvino` with `openvino_<version>`.
+> - If you you want to use the Model Optimizer from another installed versions of Intel® Distribution of OpenVINO™ toolkit installed, replace `openvino_2021` with `openvino_<version>`, where `<version>` is the required version.
-> - If you installed the Intel® Distribution of OpenVINO™ toolkit to the non-default installation directory, replace `C:\Program Files (x86)\IntelSWTools` with the directory where you installed the software.
+> - If you installed the Intel® Distribution of OpenVINO™ toolkit to the non-default installation directory, replace `C:\Program Files (x86)\Intel` with the directory where you installed the software.

 These steps use a command prompt to make sure you see error messages.